DSiekmeier/booktrack-cli/README.md

 # Delete a book from the given library by the book id
 ./booktrack-cli -l ~/my_lib.json delete --by-id 2

+# Edit the title of the book from the given library with the book id 4
+./booktrack-cli -l ~/my_lib.json edit --by-id 4 --title "Introduction to Algorithms"
 ```

 You can see a full list of commandline options below.